LilyLavender/EvolutionSimulatorOfVision/README.md

 - **Bugs**
   - Zooming the field currently zooms relative to the top left rather than where the mouse is
   - Plants display above some carnivores.
 Vision cone z-indexes are also possibly messed up
-  - Herbivores & carnivores have unused parameters in their `get_inputs()` and `update()` functions

 ### Install
-1. Download EvolutionSimulatorOfVision.py
+1. Download the repository's code
+    - Click the green (or blue) `<> Code` button
+    - Click `Download ZIP`
+    - Unzip the folder into the desired location
-2. [Install Matplotlib](https://matplotlib.org/stable/install/index.html) if you haven't already
+2. [Install Matplotlib](https://matplotlib.org/stable/install/index.html) via the command line if you haven't already
 3. Run `python EvolutionSimulatorOfVision.py`